SocietyForArtisticResearch/rc-pandoc-help/03-tools.md

 [Video tutorial](https://www.researchcatalogue.net/view/273532/273533/623/1369)

-As with the other tools, you can use the video tool by dragging it from the tool palette and dropping it onto the weave.
+As with the other tools, you can use the video tool by dragging it from the tool bar and dropping it onto the weave.

 In the dialog box that appears you have the possibility to add (i.e. upload) items from your computer or select items from the